Umaga (wrestler)

 Edward Smith Fatu (March 28, 1973 – December 4, 2009) was an American professional wrestler, best known for his time with World Wrestling Entertainment (WWE) under the ring name Umaga.
-Prior to Umaga, Fatu was also notable for his time with All Japan Pro Wrestling in the mid 2000s, where he was a main eventer under the ring name Jamal.
+Fatu was also known for his time with All Japan Pro Wrestling in the mid-2000s, where he was a main eventer under the ring name Jamal.

 He was a member of the Anoaʻi family, a renowned Samoan wrestling family.
 During his first stint with WWE billed as Jamal, he was part of tag team 3-Minute Warning, with his cousin Matt Anoaʻi, billed as Rosey.
 He was released from the company in June 2003, later going to All Japan Pro Wrestling (AJPW) and becoming a mainstay for the company from late 2003 to 2005.
 In April 2006, Fatu returned to WWE under the ring name Umaga.
 Fatu went undefeated on the Raw brand throughout the year before finally suffering his first defeat in January 2007 at the hands of then WWE Champion John Cena.
 The following month, he won the WWE Intercontinental Championship for the first time, and won it for the second time in July 2007.
 He also appeared in the "Battle of the Billionaires" WrestleMania 23 match as Mr. McMahon's representative.
-He was released by WWE in June 2009.
-Soon after he began to wrestle on the independent circuit until his death in December of that year.
+He was released by WWE in June 2009 and wrestled on the independent circuit until his death in December of that year.

 Early life

-Fatu was born on March 28, 1973 to Vera and Solofa Fatu, Sr. Fatu was a member of the Anoaʻi family.
-His mother, Vera, was the sister of Afa and Sika of The Wild Samoans.
-He has two older brothers who are also professional wrestlers; Sam (The Tonga Kid) and Solofa (Rikishi).
-He also has 4 children, and one of his children Zilla Fatu is now training to become a wrestler.
-He was also the uncle of The Usos, Solo Sikoa and he was a cousin of several professional wrestlers, including Yokozuna, Rosey and Roman Reigns.
-On April 27, 2008, Fatu's mother died after a seven-year battle with cancer.
+Edward Smith Fatu was born in American Samoa on March 28, 1973, to Vera and Solofa Fatu.
+He was a member of the Anoaʻi family.
+His mother was the sister of Afa and Sika of The Wild Samoans.
+He has two older brothers who are also professional wrestlers: Sam (The Tonga Kid) and Solofa Jr. (Rikishi).
+He was also the uncle of Jacob Fatu, Jonathan (Jimmy Uso) and Joshua Fatu (Jey Uso), and Joseph Fatu (Solo Sikoa), as well as a cousin of several professional wrestlers, including Rodney Anoaʻi (Yokozuna), Matt Anoaʻi (Rosey) and Joe Anoaʻi (Roman Reigns).
+Fatu grew up in Samoa and played football in high school.

 Professional wrestling career

 Early career (1995–2001)

 Fatu trained with his cousin Matt Anoaʻi at the Wild Samoan professional wrestling school operated by members of their family.
 In 1995, with his training complete, Fatu debuted in his uncle Afa's World Xtreme Wrestling (WXW) promotion.
-From 1999 to 2000 he worked for Frontier Martial-Arts Wrestling in Japan.
+From 1999 to 2000, he worked for Frontier Martial-Arts Wrestling in Japan.